tadeu-dutra/data-analysis-with-kibana-ondemand/Lesson 2.1: Discover and Data Visualizer.md

 In this lab, you will work with Discover and Data Visualizer to explore the web logs sample data set in more detail.
 You will also import a CSV log file into Kibana.

-# Summary:

-In this lab, you explored the web logs data set with the Discover and Data Visualizer tools.
-You also imported a CSV log file into Kibana.

 ## a) Discover

 <img width="1915" height="971" alt="image" src="https://github.com/user-attachments/assets/3d10abd0-05f1-4e5b-900b-141f5e3a0109" />